-A: The Board of Certification for Professional Organizers® (BCPO®) is the not-for-profit certifying body whose mission is to advance the credibility and ethical standards of the professional organizing industry through credentialing.
-BCPO®'s charter is to increase the professionalism of the organizing industry by:
+A: The Board of Certification for Professional Organizers® (BCPO®) is the not-for-profit certifying body whose mission is to advance the credibility and ethical standards of the organizing and productivity industry by establishing and maintaining a professional credential by:

 A: Yes.
 BCPO® is the certifying body for experienced Professional Organizers.
 NAPO is a membership association open to any Professional Organizer or those considering a career in professional organizing.

-A: No. The CPO® designation is governed by the BCPO® and is intended for any professional organizer, whether a generalist or specialist.
-The ICD offers a range of certificates and a certification program that focuses primarily on chronic disorganization.
+A: No. The CPO® designation is governed by the BCPO® and is intended for any experienced professional organizer, whether a generalist or specialist.
+The ICD offers a range of certificates in a variety of sub-specialties and a certification program that focuses primarily on chronic disorganization.

-A: BCPO® is an independent division of NAPO, and is governed by its own Bylaws, Code of Ethics, audit, review, and disciplinary policies and procedures.
+A: BCPO® is an independent affiliate of NAPO, and is governed by its own Bylaws, Code of Ethics, audit, review, and disciplinary policies and procedures.

-A: Schroeder Measurement Technologies, Inc. (SMT) is an established full-service international testing company serving the needs of licensing boards and credentialing agencies with a wide range of test development and computer-based administration services at testing centers across North America.
-SMT's testing products and services are the finest available and are designed to serve SMT's clients by using the most appropriate psychometric and technological approaches available.
+A: Schroeder Measurement Technologies, Inc. (SMT) is an established full-service international testing company serving the needs of licensing boards and credentialing agencies.
+SMT's testing products and services are designed to serve clients by using the most appropriate psychometric and technological approaches available.
 SMT administers the BCPO® examination process and ongoing development of the program.

 A: There is a Standard Application Fee and a discounted fee for members of an IFPOA Member Association.
-IFPOA (International Federation of Professional Organizers Associations) Member Associations currently include AAPO, NAPO, NBPO, ICD and POC.
+IFPOA (International Federation of Professional Organizers Associations) Member Associations currently include AAPO, ICD, JALO, NAPO, NBPO, and POC.

 A: No. Recertification is required every 3 years.